-- according to this profile will be listed at the end of this section when validated comparisons become available.
-The SWS biomarker is used for measurement at a single point in time intended to classify liver tissue according to fibrosis grade and also for monitoring shear wave speed (and corresponding fibrosis) changes over time. - Claim 1 describes the expected variability in terms of the coefficient of variation (%wCV) of measurements made at approximately the same time in the same patient and acquisition depth for several depths and for several ranges of SWS.
+Claim 1 describes the expected variability in terms of the within-subject coefficient of variation (%wCV) of measurements made at approximately the same time in the same patient and acquisition depth for several depths and for several ranges of SWS.
 These two variables (depth and SWS range) have been determined by the committee to have significant effects on technical performance but which can be controlled for by acquisition technique and data analysis.
-The claim is based on results from a phantom study, where 10 repeat measurements were performed at each focus, within a phantom at each site. - Claim 2 is a cross-sectional claim describing the 95% confidence interval of the true SWS measurement for several depths and for several ranges of SWS.
-These two variables (depth and SWS range) have been determined by the committee to have significant effects on technical performance but which can be controlled for by acquisition technique and data analysis.
+The claim is based on results from a phantom study, where 10 repeat measurements were performed at each depth within a phantom at each site.

+Claim 2 is a cross-sectional claim describing the 95% confidence interval of the true SWS measurement for several depths and for several ranges of SWS.
 The claim is based on two results from the phantom study: first, that the within-subject CV is as described in Claim 1; second, that the bias is negligible for most systems.